What is OSCIA About?

 Ontario soil and crop improvement association (OSCIA), founded in 1939, is a unique not-for-profit farm organization.
-Our dedicated membership represents all commodity groups across the province.
+Our dedicated membership has significant representation in all commodity groups across the province.

 Field days, crop tours and local workshops are organized locally to introduce new methods of crop and soil management.